vuejs/vitepress/docs/guide/extending-default-theme.md

 ```
 :::

 The default theme CSS is customizable by overriding root level CSS variables.
-This example shows how to change the main brand color from the default VitePress indigo to shades of red, using one of the built-in color schemes:
+This example shows how to change the site's color scheme from the default VitePress indigo to shades of red, using one of the built-in color schemes:

 ::: code-group
 ```css [.vitepress/theme/custom.css]